SUI-Components/sui-components/CONTRIBUTING.md

 Some base commands (based on sui-studio) you should acknowledge :
 * `npm run generate <category> <name>` to create a new component.
 * `npm run co` to commit your changes with a wizard.
-* `npm run release` publish all your changes for al packages (once your PR is merge).
+* `npm run release` publish all your changes for all packages (once your PR is merge).

 ## Naming Conventions